Generic name: efavirenz + tenofovir disoproxil fumarate + emtricitabine

-Important drug interactions for hepatitis C treatment: May be combined with Sovaldi (sofosbuvir), Harvoni (ledipasvir / sofosbuvir), ribavirin and pegylated interferon alfa.
+Important drug interactions for the treatment of hepatitis C: Can be combined with Sovaldi (sofosbuvir), Harvoni (ledipasvir / sofosbuvir), ribavirin and pegylated interferon alfa.
 Do not use with Olysio / Sovriad (simeprevir) or Viekira Pak (ombitasvir / paritaprevir / ritonavir / dasabuvir).

-Dosage modifications of the following medicines may be required if combined with Atripla: calcium channel blockers such as Cardizem or Tiazac (diltiazem), Covera HS or Isoptin (verapamil) and others; Crixivan (indinavir), Selzentry (maraviroc); immunosuppressive drugs cyclosporine (Gengraf, Neoral, Sandimmune and others), Prograf (tacrolimus) or Rapamune (sirolimus); Methadone; Mycobutin (rifabutin); Rifampicin; cholesterol-lowering medications such as Lipitor (atorvastatin), Pravachol (pravastatin) and Zocor (simvastatin); or the antidepressant drugs bupropion (Wellbutrin, Wellbutrin SR, Wellbutrin XL and Zyban) or Zoloft (sertraline).
+Dose modifications to the following medications may be necessary, if combined with Atripla: calcium channel blockers, such as Cardizem or Tiazac (diltiazem), Covera HS or Isoptin (verapamil) and others; Crixivan (indinavir), Selzentry (maraviroc); immunosuppressive drugs cyclosporine (Gengraf, Neoral, Sandimmune and others), Prograf (tacrolimus) or Rapamune (sirolimus); Methadone; Mycobutin (rifabutin); Rifampicin; cholesterol-lowering drugs, such as Lipitor (atorvastatin), Pravachol (pravastatin) and Zocor (simvastatin); or the antidepressant drugs bupropion (Wellbutrin, Wellbutrin SR, Wellbutrin XL and Zyban) or Zoloft (sertraline).

 Other drug interactions are possible.
 See the Atripla brochure for more details: http://packageinserts.bms.com/pi/pi_atripla.pdf